 Report spills, dumping or suspected water pollution to the Village.
 Clear clogged storm drains.
 Blocked drains cause drainage problems.
 Alert neighbors to the storm water pollution problem.

-The 2017-2018 DRAFT Annual Report for the Storm Water Management Program is presented below to solicit comments from the general public with regard to our program.
-Please provide your comments at the May 1st Board Meeting or submit comments regarding the report to email@example.com by May 22, 2018
+The 2019-2020 DRAFT Annual Report for the Storm Water Management Program is presented below to solicit comments from the general public with regard to our program.
+Please provide your comments at the May 19th Board Meeting or submit comments regarding the report to the Superintendent of Public Works at firstname.lastname@example.org or by calling (516) 482-0019 by May 22, 2020

 The report can be found here: